 Place the rolls cut side down into a greased 13-inch by 9-inch baking pan.
 Cover it and let it rise in a warm, draft-free place until it doubles in size.
 This part of the baking process will take about 30 to 45 minutes.

-Bake the rolls for about 20 to 25 minutes, oven for 20 to 25 minutes or until golden brown.
+Bake the rolls for about 20 to 25 minutes or until golden brown.
 Cool the rolls in the pan for 10 to 15 minutes.
 Drizzle them with the powdered sugar icing.

 To Make the Icing: